How The General Counsel Role is Changing While Working Remotely

 As economies begin to reopen amidst the COVID-19 pandemic, many corporate legal departments need to decide whether or not remote working can continue as a viable and effective workplace option.
 And along with this decision comes the need to address the changing role of general counsels (GCs) and legal teams.

-For many, the idea of a transitioning to remote working is not unusual.
+For many, the idea of transitioning to remote working is not unusual.
 Many corporate legal departments already have attorneys working from home (WFH) or in remote locations.
-However, the role of GC may change as corporate legal departments make the transition from having a few remote workers to having an entirely remote legal department.
+However, the general counsel role may change as corporate legal departments make the transition from having a few remote workers to having an entirely remote legal department.

-Transitioning to remote working becomes easier because partly because the legal department’s job entails reviewing and advising on contracts that can be done from anywhere.
+Transitioning to remote working becomes easier since the legal department’s job entails reviewing and advising on contracts that can be done from anywhere.
 However, many challenges still exist.